rt-net/raspimouse_ros2_examples/README.en.md

 ## License

-(C) 2022 RT Corporation \<support@rt-net.jp\>
+(C) 2022 RT Corporation <support@rt-net.jp>

 Each file is licensed as stated in their headers.
-If no license is specified, the file is licensed under the MIT License.
+If no license is specified, the file is licensed under the Apache License, Version 2.0.
-The full license text is available in the [LICENSE](./LICENSE) file or at [https://opensource.org/license/MIT](https://opensource.org/license/MIT).
+The full license text is available in the [LICENSE](./LICENSE) file or at [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Contributing